-EquiNatural is an independent equine Herbal and Mineral supplement consultancy based in Somerset, UK, run by me, Carol Moreton-Worth.
+EquiNatural Ltd is an independent equine consultancy providing organic herbal and forage-balanced mineral supplements, based in Somerset, UK, run by me, Carol Moreton-Worth.

 Me, Blas and Murphy